Non-Compensatory Damages in Civil and Common Law Jurisdictions: Requirements and Underlying Principles

 These include the Charter of Human Rights and Freedoms or the Consumer Protection Act.
 See Article 49 of the Charter, which provides that: ‘Any unlawful interference with any right or freedom recognized by this Charter entitles the victim to obtain the cessation of such interference and compensation for the moral or material prejudice resulting therefrom.
 In case of unlawful and intentional interference, the tribunal may, in addition, condemn the person guilty of it to punitive damages.’
 See Quebec Charter of Human Rights and Freedoms, L.R.Q., ch.
 C-12.

-Article 1621 of the Quebec Civil Code provides that: ‘Where the awarding of punitive damages is provided for by law, the amount of such damages may not exceed what is sufficient to fulfil their preventive purpose.
+Article 1621 of the Quebec Civil Code provides: ‘Where the awarding of punitive damages is provided for by law, the amount of such damages may not exceed what is sufficient to fulfil their preventive purpose.
 Punitive damages are assessed in the light of all the appropriate circumstances, in particular the gravity of the debtor’s fault, his patrimonial situation, the extent of the reparation for which he is already liable to the creditor and, where such is the case, the fact that the payment of the reparatory damages is wholly or partly assumed by a third person.’
-See also B. Fauvarque-Causson, et al., note 3, 309.
+See also B Fauvarque-Causson, et al. (footnote 3, above), at 309.

-Proposed Article 1371 of the Civil Code provides that: ‘A person who commits a manifestly deliberate fault, and notably a fault with a view to gain, can, in addition to compensatory damages, be condemned to pay punitive damages, part of which may be allocated to the Public Treasury, at the court’s discretion.
+Proposed Article 1371 of the Civil Code provides: ‘A person who commits a manifestly deliberate fault, and notably a fault with a view to gain, can, in addition to compensatory damages, be condemned to pay punitive damages, part of which may be allocated to the Public Treasury, at the court’s discretion.
 A court’s decision to order the payment of damages of this kind must be supported by specific reasons and their amount distinguished from any other damages awarded to the victim.
 Punitive damages may not be the object of insurance.’
-See F. Barrière, supra note 9, 331.
+See F Barrière (footnote 12, above), at 331.

 Intellectual Property (Enforcement, etc.) Regulations 2006, Section 3.